Computational Complexity

 Since this is a recursive algorithm, let’s write down what happens at one step of this computation.
 Let us calculate the complexity of recursivecalc(k, 1), where and .
 We ignore the first check (however, we must remember that this takes a constant amount of time).
 Then we go into a for loop with the inner loop taking amount of time complexity, where is the unknown complexity of the algorithm.
 This means that the computational complexity can be written as

 This fundamentally is a recursive calculation.
 If we substitute this equation back into itself, we find that .
 Each time we substitute the equation back into itself, we multiply another term, until we are left with , which can be calculated exactly, as this takes linear time, which therefore has a value of just 1.
 The complexity function is therefore given by and hence the computational complexity of this algorithm is .
 If we were to do a similar substitution process in the code, as we did with the equation, we would find that we would have nested loops.
 Each loop multiplies the complexity by the number of times the loop is iterated through.
-This is a simple rule to use when calculating complexity, which is just derived from the definition of multiplication.
+This is a simple rule to use when calculating complexity, whenever you see a for loop, think about multiplying the complexities of each loop together to find the resulting complexity.
+The only complication is when there is complex control flow logic which can make these calculations more difficult.

 Tree-like Complexity

 A tree is a very common data structure in computer science, since they often have algorithmic implementations which have far better computational complexity.
 Let’s take an example of inserting a number into a sorted list.
-Let’s say we have a sorted array of numbers and want to insert a new number into the correct location in this list.
+Let’s say we have a sorted array of numbers and want find where a number exists within that array.
 An implementation of this algorithm could look like the following:

 n = length(numbers)